Shows was the representative for Mississippi’s 4th congressional district and was a Democrat. He served from 1999 to 2002.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Shows is shown as a purple triangle. (analysis methodology)
+Shows is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5541 (107th): Rejecting Social Security Privatization Act of 2002

 - H.Res.
 557 (107th): Expressing support for United States forestry, lumber, wood, paper, and allied product …

 - H.R.
 5178 (107th): Fair Treatment of Compensation in Bankruptcy Act of 2002